webiny/commodo/packages/name/README.md

 # @commodo/name
-Decorates a function with a given name.
+Decorates a function (and its instances) with a name, that can be used for various purposes.

+For example, the [`@commodo/fields-storage`](../fields-storage) package relies on the name in order to determine the database table in which the data will be saved.

 ## Usage